samyyy2311/Labelyze.in/README.md

 ### Barcode Scan

 Point your camera at a barcode.
-Results load from the on-device database with no internet required.
+Results load instantly from the on-device database with no internet required.

 ### Ingredient Scan

-Use OCR to scan ingredient lists directly from the label when no barcode is available.
+Use OCR to read ingredient lists directly from packaging when no barcode is available.

 ### Manual Entry